srbrettle/100-days-of-code/log.md

 ### Day 28: 5th February 2019

 **Today's Progress**: Rewrote the password generator from Day 25 using ASP.NET with functionality exposed via a REST API.

+### Day 29: 6th February 2019

+**Today's Progress**: Not much spare time this evening so settled for some quick Python challenges on HackerRank.